chrisblue1907/vlan-segmented-network-design/README.md

 ## Project Overview

 This project shows the setup of a VLAN-segmented network in a live church production environment.
-The network was designed to separate traffic for audio (Dante), control systems, and general use to improve performance and reliability.
+I set this up to increase performance and reliability during services and everyday use.

-Using a Ubiquiti Dream Machine Pro and managed UniFi Pro switches, VLANs were configured with dedicated subnets, DHCP scopes, and optimized switch port settings.
-Special attention was given to latency-sensitive systems such as Dante audio, including multicast optimization and traffic prioritization.
+I used a UDM Pro and USW Pro Switches, configured VLANs and DHCP Scopes within those VLANs, and optimized port settings.

-This project demonstrates practical experience with network segmentation, switch configuration, and building stable systems in real-world environments.

 ---

-## Environment
+## Environments Used

-- Router: UniFi Dream Machine Pro (UDM Pro)
+- UniFi Dream Machine Pro (UDM Pro)
-- Switches: UniFi Managed Switches
+- UniFi Managed Pro Switches (USW)
-- Network Type: VLAN-Segmented Production Network
+- VLAN-Segmented Network
-- Location: Church Production Environment
-- Services: DHCP, VLAN Segmentation, Multicast Support for Audio Systems
+- DHCP, Multicast Support for Audio Systems

 ---

 ## Step 1: Planning the Network

-Before installation, the network was designed to separate different types of traffic to improve performance and reliability.
+Before I installed the system, I designed the network to separate different types of traffic to improve performance and reliability.

 ### VLAN Plan:
-- VLAN 1 – Default
+- Default	-	192.168.0.1/22 - VLAN 1
+- sACN	-	10.0.0.1/8 - VLAN 10
-- VLAN 20 – Control
+- Control	-	192.168.20.1/24 - VLAN 20
+- KVMs	-	192.168.30.1/24 - VLAN 30
-- VLAN 40 – Dante Audio
+- Dante	-	192.168.40.1/24 - VLAN 40
-- VLAN 60 – NDI
+- NDI	-	192.168.60.1/24 - VLAN 60
-- VLAN 100 – WiFi
+- WiFi	-	192.168.100.1/22 - VLAN 100

-This segmentation makes sure that high-bandwidth and latency-sensitive systems do not interfere with each other.
+This makes sure that high-bandwidth and latency-sensitive systems do not interfere with each other.

+We werent ablke ti

 ---